Matthias Loy: Biography

 Loy edited the Lutheran Standard, official periodical of the Evangelical Lutheran Joint Synod of Ohio, from 1864 until 1890.
 In 1881, he founded the Columbus Theological Magazine and managed it for ten years.
-He was President of the Ohio Synod from 1860 to 1878 and again from 1880 to 1894.
-In 1887, Muhlenberg College gave him the degree of Doctor of Divinity.
+He was president of the Ohio Synod from 1860 to 1878 and again from 1880 to 1894.
+In 1887, Muhlenberg College awarded him the degree of Doctor of Divinity.
 He wrote 21 hymns and also translated a number of German hymns into the English language.
 He also edited a translation of Dr. Martin Luther's House Postil in three volumes (1874–1884).

 He died in Columbus on January 26, 1915.